herluf-ba/herluf-ba.github.io/content/making-a-turn-based-multiplayer-game-in-bevy-01-planning-and-setup.md

 ---
-title : Making a turn based multiplayer game in Bevy 1/3: What's a turn based game anyway? description : A tutorial series about writing turn based multiplayer games using Rust and the Bevy game engine.
-This part 1/3 which goes into what charaterizes a turn based game and presents a pattern for synchronizing states between players.
+title : Making a turn based multiplayer game in Rust - What's a turn based game anyway? (part 1/3) description : 'A tutorial series about writing turn based multiplayer games using Rust and the Bevy game engine.
+This part 1/3 which goes into what charaterizes a turn based game and presents a pattern for synchronizing states between players.'
 publishedAt: '2022-07-25T12:00:00Z'
 tags:
   - rust